-For example, The Body Shop’s partnership with Plastics for Change campaign means their products are being packaged in the world’s first ethically-traded plastic.
-This plastic is sourced in India where women act as unofficial waste pickers, since the country has no formal garbage collection.
+For example, The Body Shop’s partnership with the Plastics for Change campaign means their products are being packaged in the world’s first ethically-traded plastic.
+This plastic is sourced in India where women act as unofficial waste pickers since the country has no formal garbage collection.

 These waste pickers are seen as some of the most marginalized women in the world.
 This campaign helps to support these women by ensuring they are receiving a fair wage and then using this plastic for The Body Shop’s packaging.

-Another great question to ask: Is this packaging compostable - and does my local compost centre actually allow this item into compost?
+Another great question to ask: Is this packaging compostable - and does my local compost center actually allow this item into compost?

-This can be frustrating because something can be biodegradable, but it must also be an allowable item in your area’s compost or organics centre.
+This can be frustrating because something can be biodegradable, but it must also be an allowable item in your area’s compost or organics center.